elabftw/elabftw/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added **tests** for any new features.
 - [ ] I have mentioned the related **issue** (if applicable).
-- [ ] I have updated or verified the [relevant documentation](https://github.com/elabftw/elabdoc). (see [openapi.yaml](https://github.com/elabftw/elabftw/blob/master/apidoc/v2/openapi.yaml))
+- [ ] I have updated or verified the [relevant documentation](https://github.com/elabftw/elabdoc).
-- [ ] All automated checks (CircleCI, Scrutinizer, Codespell...) pass on GitHub.
+---

+### Pull Request Description

+Please provide **clear context** for your proposed change:

+- What issue or need does this PR address?
+- How did you approach the solution?
+- If applicable, include **screenshots or examples** (especially for UI changes).

+> ⚠️ We’re committed to reviewing your contributions, so in return, we ask that you take the time to present your work clearly.
+> Pull requests without any description are frowned upon and will likely be closed immediately.

 ---

 ### Contribution Guidelines